checkmate-workshop/checkmate-workshop.github.io/call_for_papers.md

 {: style="text-align: justify"}
 Submission site: [https://checkmate25.hotcrp.com/](https://checkmate25.hotcrp.com/){:target="_blank"}

+{: style="text-align: justify"}
+This year's CheckMATE welcomes two kinds of submissions:
+- Original works that do not substantially overlap with previously published papers.
+- Replays of already published works that align with the workshop's main topics.

+{: style="text-align: justify"}
 MATE (Man-At-The-End) is an attacker model where an adversary has access to the target software and/or hardware environment of his victim and the ability to observe and modify it in order to extract secrets such as cryptographic keys or sensitive information, possibly with the subsequent goal of compromising code integrity or inserting backdoors, among others.
 A typical example of such a scenario is the case of an attack on a stolen smartphone or against software leveraging protection to offer premium content and/or features such as paid TV channels.

 {: style="text-align: justify"}